security-alliance/frameworks/README.md

 # Editor area
 Editors merge PRs and push suggestions to the main branch which will be reflected on the live book.
-1. git checkout main
+1. `git checkout main`
-2. git fetch origin develop
+2. `git fetch origin develop`
-3. git merge origin/develop
+3. `git merge origin/develop`
 4. Manually merge files, solve conflicts and add a description.

 ## caveats
-The index.hbs from develop differs from main, since the theme has to be hardcoded to work as it is right now under vercel.
+- The index.hbs from develop differs from main, since the theme has to be hardcoded to work as it is right now under vercel.
 This is why it is under a .gitignore.
+- Using the `serve.sh` script instead of mdBook `serve` command is needed to be able to see properly the local deployment.